 How is Pineapple Beneficial for Dogs?

 In addition to the four essential nutrients mentioned above, Pineapple is also full of fiber.
 This is an important ingredient for a dog’s digestive system.
 It may help to firm your dog’s stools and reduce his flatulence.
 It’s similar in nutrient value for your dog to other fruit, like kiwi or papaya.

 Pineapple also contains Vitamin A and K, Riboflavin, Niacin, Folate, Pantothenic Acid, Copper, Calcium, Iron, Magnesium, Phosphorus, Potassium, and Zinc.
 While they do not account for a large amount in a cup of Pineapple chunks, every little helps to achieve a well-balanced doggy diet.
-A full list of the nutritional values of raw Pineapple can be found here, but a Pineapple’s main benefits include:
+A full list of the nutritional values of raw Pineapple can be found here, but a Pineapple’s main benefits include the following.

-Water: Pineapples are made of 86% water, so you can be sure that if he eats a few chunks of Pineapple, it is certainly going to hydrate him.
-This can be particularly important in the summer months, and if you find he needs a bit of extra persuasion to hydrate himself, then tasty Pineapple chunks are very successful here.
+Pineapples are made of 86% water.
+You can be sure that if Fido eats a few chunks of Pineapple, it’s certainly going to hydrate him.
+This can be particularly important in the summer months.
+If you find he needs a bit of extra persuasion to hydrate himself, then tasty Pineapple chunks can do in a pinch.
 Many dog owners chop up the Pineapple and place them into the freezer for sweet frozen treats in the summer.

 Vitamin C helps to regenerate tissues, protect against heart disease, increase immunity, lower cholesterol, and aids the absorption of other needed vitamins and minerals.
 A cup of Pineapple chunks will provide your pooch with plenty of vitamin C. This will help to keep him fit and help to fight against illnesses.
-The amount of vitamin C here is fine for your pooch, but just be sure not to feed him much more than this because too much vitamin C can lead to upset stomach and other illnesses.
+The amount of vitamin C here is fine for your dog.
+Just be sure not to feed him much more than this because too much vitamin C can lead to an upset stomach and other illnesses.